 Even if you post your feedback online somewhere (a few bloggers have already posted their reviews), I’d really appreciate it if you could send me your feedback through the contact form.
 That way I can compile it all in one place, and Erin and I can use this info to make improvements for next time.

 If you’re curious how well the workshop did from a financial standpoint, we grossed about $61K from it.
-About 90% of that was from workshop registrations with the remaining 10% coming from DVD pre-orders and book sales.
 Many people bought several copies of my book for their friends and family members.
 I sure signed a lot of books that weekend… way more than I signed when speaking at my book publishers’ conferences.

 We didn’t spend a single dime to market or promote the workshop.
 All we did was announce on my blog, Erin’s blog, in our newsletters, and on our Twitter and Facebook accounts.